-The Children’s Theatre Company’s ACT One Program is part of their plan for making theatre accessible to all families.
-If you qualify, besides receiving discounted scholarships to camps and classes, tickets are made available to the family at $5 a piece.
+The Children’s Theatre Company’s ACTPass Program is part of their plan for making theatre accessible to all families.
+If you qualify, besides receiving discounted scholarships to camps and classes, tickets are made available to the family at steeply discounted prices.
+For us, it meant we could afford to take our whole family of six to each production of the season.

 How to Apply for CTC’s ACT Pass Scholarship